 The hope of retirement security is out of reach for many Americans in the face of a crumbling retirement infrastructure.
 Secure pensions that last through retirement have been replaced with volatile individual accounts, which were intended to supplement DB pension plans.
-The average American family has virtually no retirement savings, with a median retirement account balance of \$3,000.
-Among working-age families with at least one earner, 4 out of 5 do not have retirement savings that at least equal their annual income.
-Ninety-two percent of working families have retirement account balances that do not meet recommended savings targets.
-Consequently, we now face an estimated retirement savings gap of \$6.8 to \$14.0 trillion, with lower- and middle-income Americans at the most risk.
+The average American family has virtually no retirement savings, with a median retirement account balance of \$2,500.
+Among working-age families with at least one earner, nearly 4 out of 5 do not have retirement savings that at least equal their annual income.
+Two out of three working families have household net worth that falls short of recommended savings targets.

 The heart of the issue consists of two problems: lack of access to retirement plans in and out of the workplace-particularly among low-income workers and families-and low retirement savings.
 These twin challenges amount to a severe retirement crisis that, if unaddressed, will result in grave consequences for the U.S. In the coming decades, the continued decline in the share of older households receiving DB pension income-a factor linked to reduced reliance on public programs57-combined with inadequate retirement savings, is likely to generate increasing demand for public assistance.
 An increasingly dependent elder population will likely place increased strain on families and social service organizations.

 The "American Dream" of retiring after a lifetime of work will be long delayed, if not impossible, for many.

 How can the U.S. begin to address this retirement crisis?
 Policy action is warranted in three key areas.
 The first is to strengthen Social Security, the primary edifice of retirement income security for low- and middle-income Americans.
-The second is to expand low- and middle-wage workers' access to high-quality, low-cost retirement plans with professional investment management, risk pooling, and lifetime payout.
+The second is to expand low- and middle-wage workers' access to high-quality, low-cost retirement plans with professional investment management, risk pooling, and lifetime payouts.
 In addition to making it easier for private employers to sponsor DB pensions, national and state level proposals to ensure universal retirement plan coverage could fill the wide gap in the employer-based system.
 Third, an expanded, refundable Saver's Credit could help boost the retirement savings of families struggling with stagnant wages.